Nelligen Bridge Replacement

 The Kings Highway plays an important role as the key east-west route for commuters and freight between the ACT / Queanbeyan region and the NSW far south coast.
 At a local level, the highway connects Nelligen and greater Eurobodalla region to employment, health and education resources in the ACT / Queanbeyan region.

-The new 349 metre long bridge will include the following:
+The new 349 metre long bridge includes:

 - 3.7 metre wide traffic lanes in each direction